 The Denver office makes a substantial contribution to our firmwide pro bono efforts.
 Lawyers in our Denver office have achieved recent successes in the areas of family law, indigent rights, mental health care treatment, land use, veterans' rights, and an injunction against the state's use of improper requirements to deny driver's licenses to Colorado citizens.
 As a result of this work, the Colorado Lawyers Committee named us "Law Firm of the Year," and we have been recognized by the Colorado Supreme Court for our pro bono efforts in the state.

-For the seventh consecutive year, the Denver Office of Arnold & Porter has been recognized by the Colorado Supreme Court for performing at least 50 hours of pro bono legal service per attorney (pro-rated for part-time attorneys), primarily for the indigent and/or organizations serving indigent people.
+For the 12th consecutive year, the Denver Office of Arnold & Porter has been recognized by the Colorado Supreme Court for performing at least 50 hours of pro bono legal service per attorney (pro-rated for part-time attorneys), primarily for the indigent and/or organizations serving indigent people.
 Recognized firms also commit to valuing attorney pro bono hours for purposes of attorney evaluation, advancement, and compensation as the firm would value compensated client representation.